[related publication: Garcia-Castellanos & Villaseñor, 2011, Nature]

 [related outreach publications: ScienceNews; Science; La Recherche]

-We have developed, at the ICTJA-CSIC institute, a simple formulation that allows calculating the evolution of floods produced by overspill of a water basin into another, incorporating feedback between sill incision and water flow velocity.
+We have developed a simple formulation that allows calculating the evolution of floods produced by overspill of a water basin into another, incorporating feedback between sill incision and water flow velocity.
 We used this formulation to model the geometry of an erosion channel crossing the Gibraltar Strait from west to east.
 The 300-650 m-deep erosion seen in borehole and seismic data (previously interpreted as the result of river erosion during the Messinian desiccation) are found to be consistent with erosion parameters obtained from independent river-incision studies.

 The figure shows an example run (this one adopting the stream unit power approach):